 The Permit Authority must demonstrate parity of treatment for all activity promoters which will be measured through appropriate key performance indicators (See Section 14.2).

 Diversionary works to accommodate works for road purposes shall require a permit and will require the statutory undertaker to apply for the permit.
-However the statutory undertaker may wish to apply for reduced fees as per the fee matrix (and in the reductions in Section12.5).
+Where the statutory undertaker has specified diversionary works in their permit application, the permit authority may use its discretion with regard to fees as stated in Section 12.6.

 3.3 Activities not requiring a Permit before they start